Are you responsible for the house duties of the family? Find income protection, life insurance or trauma insurance.

 - Maintaining the house: A homemaker does many chores on a daily basis so as to keep the house functional.
 These include cleaning the house, vacuuming it, washing dishes and clothes, shopping for home essentials and groceries, and also keeping the house safe against intruders.
 All these duties would have to be done by the other parent should the stay home parent was not in a position to do them.

 As is evident from the above, there are many things that a homemaker is responsible for in the house.
 If the homemaker were to meet with a severe accident that results in trauma or a serious injury, and if they cannot fulfill all their responsibilities, then the burden falls on the surviving parent.
 In such a situation, they are looking at a huge financial outgo in terms of hiring people to do the jobs that the homemaker did.
 This is why it is important to have Life and Trauma Insurance for homemakers.

-How do I find the right life and trauma insurance?
+How do I find the right income protection, life insurance and trauma insurance?

 Follow these tips to find the right policy if you're a homemaker:

 - Firstly don't accept the first policy you come across just because it's cheap.
 You must shop around and compare one policy against another, especially the conditions and what they'll pay out on.
 Shopping around is a lot easier today with insurance companies well represented online.